Minnesota Accredited Colleges

 Minnesota State University, Mankato, offers a traditional four-year program leading to a bachelors or masters degree in a variety of fields depending upon the students emphasis.
 Persons already possessing a degree can also register for any of the required courses.
 Most courses may be taken at the graduate level and the school offers a masters program in gerontology.

-Contact:Donald Ebel, PhD, Director of Aging Studies Program, Director of the Chesley Center on Aging, Assistant Professor, Dept. of Sociology and Corrections, Minnesota State University,113 Armstrong Hall, Mankato, MN 56001.
+Contact:Donald Ebel, PhD, Director of Aging Studies Program, Director of the Chesley Center on Aging, Associate Professor, Dept. of Sociology and Corrections, Minnesota State University,113 Armstrong Hall, Mankato, MN 56001.

 Phone: 507-389-5188 | Email: email@example.com | Web: http://sbs.mnsu.edu/agingstudies